unculturedbacterium/domino/README.md

 Private genotype and phenotype files are not included.
 The synthetic example and tests are generated locally from fixed random seeds.

+The manuscript validation bundle is in [paper/](paper/README.md).
+It contains fixed-seed analysis scripts, aggregate calibration and power results, runtime/memory measurements, publication figures in PNG and PDF formats, figure captions, and a paper-facing results draft.
+Individual-level real data, GRM caches, and chromosome-level association files remain excluded.

 ## Scope and limitations